Haskell Online Tutorials

 Haskell's build tool, Cabal, has historically been criticized for poorly handling multiple versions of the same library, a problem known as "Cabal hell".
 The Stackage server and Stack build tool were made in response to these criticisms.[77]
 Cabal itself now has a much more sophisticated build system, heavily inspired by Nix,[78] which became the default with version 3.0.

 Clean is a close, slightly older relative of Haskell.
-Its biggest deviation from Haskell is in the use of uniqueness types instead of monads for I/O and side-effects.
+Its biggest deviation from Haskell is in the use of uniqueness types instead of monads for input/output (I/O) and side effects.

 A series of languages inspired by Haskell, but with different type systems, have been developed, including: